ahmedmshazly/cat-herder/README.md

 # 🐱🐱

 ## Overview
 Hello !
 So, Cat Herder is a C program where we get to play around with UNIX process management, using `fork` and `exec` system calls.
-What it does is pretty cool—it sets up a bunch of child processes, then connects them in a pipeline, just like you’d string together commands in the shell.
+What it does is pretty cool, it sets up a bunch of child processes, then connects them in a pipeline, just like you’d string together commands in the shell.

 ## Features
 - Spins up three child processes to form a pipeline: `kitty -2 | kitty -3 | kitty -4`.